Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Analytic Results for Downstream Risk

-We now explain the benefits of considering the fine-grained bias-variance decomposition for this paper: (i) unlike the SC decomposition, FG decomposition provides a clear interpretation of each additive component within the asymptotic risk formula (see \Cref{A1A2} and discussion below); (ii) interpreting the SC bias can be challenging, especially as it tends to diverge at the interpolation boundary.
-The FG decomposition resolves this by attributing the divergence to the variance component \(V_{\Xbf}\), while the FG bias \(B\) exhibits straightforward monotonic trends in our ablation studies (see \Cref{twoboundaries} and \ref{ablation}); (iii) theoretical and empirical analysis of the FG-decomposed components uncovers a new phase transition within the $n>p$ regime (see \Cref{sec:structure}).
+Here, the bias-variance decomposition is with respect to randomness in \textit{both} the data and label noise; $V_{\Xbf} $, $V_{\epbf} $, and $V_{\Xbf,\epbf} $ are a two-way ANOVA decomposition of $V $: $V_{\Xbf} $ and $V_{\epbf} $ are the variances explained by data and noise individually, and $V_{\Xbf,\epbf} $ the additional variance explained by data and noise jointly.
+Unlike the classical decomposition, the fine-grained decomposition provides a clear interpretation of each additive component within the asymptotic risk formula (see \eqref{A1A2} and discussion below).
+Additionally, as observed in \cite{adlam2020understanding} and \cite{yang2020rethinking} interpreting the classical bias can be challenging, especially as it tends to diverge at the interpolation boundary.
+The fine grained decomposition resolves this by attributing the divergence to the variance component \(V_{\Xbf}\), while the fine grained bias \(B\) exhibits straightforward monotonic trends in our ablation studies (see \Cref{twoboundaries} and \ref{ablation}).